 Another destructive effect, Jose pointed out, is that employers sometimes hire children instead of adults, depressing overall wages.
 This is precisely what happens in Bolivia’s sugarcane harvest, where child workers are known as cuartas, or “quarters”—meaning they’re considered one-quarter of a person and paid accordingly.
 Hacking away at reeds with machetes in extreme temperatures, they’re also, like many child workers, subject to physical and psychological harm.

-“Some say our attempts to eradicate child labor are culturally imperialist,” Jose said, pointing out another rift in the child-labor debate.
+“Some say our attempts to eradicate child labour are culturally imperialist,” Jose said, pointing out another rift in the child-labour debate.
 In much of the world, the concept of childhood stems from the Victorian idea of the “walled garden”—the belief that kids develop best by being protected from the concerns of the adult world for as long as possible.
-Yet in Bolivia, where 62 percent of the population is indigenous, Quechua and Aymara Indian leaders celebrate child labor and don’t think children should be barred from contributing to their families’ livelihoods.
+Yet in Bolivia, where 62 percent of the population is indigenous, Quechua and Aymara Indian leaders celebrate child labour and don’t think children should be barred from contributing to their families’ livelihoods.

-Mabel Duran, a specialist in the Bolivian Ministry of Labor, told me that President Morales’s administration supports updating the child-labor code to tighten restrictions on dangerous work but does not support lowering the age limit.
+Mabel Duran, a specialist in the Bolivian Ministry of Labour, told me that President Morales’s administration supports updating the child-labour code to tighten restrictions on dangerous work but does not support lowering the age limit.
 She explained that her office carries out inspections, helps organize protests of businesses that employ young children, and investigates complaints about the mistreatment of child workers.